 Problem solving for the Information Age

 In Elon’s Department of Computer Science, you will receive an excellent foundation in mathematics and computation, along with a sound liberal arts background.
 Elon provides the necessary resources for you to graduate with the knowledge and expertise required to step into any computing environment — corporate, government or academic.
 The department offers Bachelor of Science and Bachelor of Arts degrees, as well as a minor in computer science.
-Elon also offers minors in data sciences and multimedia authoring.
+Elon also offers minors in data science, game design, and multimedia authoring.

 Premier facilities and equipment

 The Department of Computer Science offers students the latest in computer hardware and software to enhance their learning.
 Because computing sciences classes at Elon are small — never more than 28 — hands-on learning begins on day one.
 The department prides itself on having a balanced teaching approach between theory and practical application.